 Among many, there are only a few writers who can actually write good poems.
 Others just keep writing blindly without considering what it actually takes to write and label it as “poetry."
 Why?
 Because they have been misguided and don't know about its particular ingredients.

-Are you that writer who loves to write poetry but missing few ingredients of it?
+Are you that writer who loves to write poetry but missing a few ingredients of it?

-This article is written just for you.
-Learning how to write poetry is a bit tricky, but we are here to make it easier for you.
+This blog is written just for you.
+Learning how to write poetry is tricky, but we are here to make it easier for you.

 Dive in and learn all those elements that are missing from your poetry.
 And learn how to start a poem effectively.